katerinanavab/webdocs/docs/unit01/notes101.md

 5. Then click `Update` and your image should change on the website!

-#### PART C: Hack the News Task
+#### PART C: Hack the News
 {:.no_toc}

 First, discuss the definition of "hacking": [What is Hacking?](https://wiki.mozilla.org/Webmaker/Teach/Terminology#Hack)

 <div class="task" markdown="block">

-1. Navigate to a news website
+1. Navigate to a **news website**.
 Try your local newspaper, your school paper, a national news site like The New York Times or CNN.
-Don’t worry — you’re not actually hacking the site for others — just yourself.
-You’re changing a local version of the site that only you can see.
-But if you take a screenshot of the page and send it to your friends, they'll never know!
+  > Don’t worry — you’re not actually hacking the site for others — just yourself.
+You’re changing a _local version_ of the site that only you can see.
+  >
+  > 🚨 **Be careful not to reload the page** or you will lose your changes!

-2. Decide on one of these fun remix themes (or one of your own)
+3. Decide on one of these fun remix themes (or one of your own)
   > **The year 2525:** What’s on the front page of the paper in the year 2525?
 Are humans living on the moon yet?
 Have robots taken over?
 You decide!
   >
   > **Your Birthday:** Write the headlines for the day were born.
 Do some research to find out what happened that day.
 What was the weather was like?
 What song was most popular?
   >
   > **Zombie Apocalypse:** It’s the day after the zombies have risen from the dead – what is on the cover of the newspaper?
 Interviews with zombies?
 Survival tips?
 Ideas about what caused the spread of Zombie-ism?

-3. Activate the Goggles
+3. **Activate the Goggles** by clicking on your Bookmark.
-Click the Goggles in your bookmark toolbar to turn them on.
 Now when you mouse over elements of the news page, you’ll see the code underneath.

-4. Change the text and swap in new images
+4. Change all of the **text** and swap in new **images**.
-Try changing the headlines or rewriting some of the stories.
-Edit some of the links and play with font size and color.
+  > Try changing the headlines and rewriting some of the stories.
+The more content you change, the more believable your remix will be.

 5. 📸 Take a **screenshot** (Mac shortcut: `⌘ COMMAND` + `⇧ SHIFT` + `3`) and email it to me!